jabirali/cbplot/README.md

 ![Distribution plot][dist]
 ![Sensitivity plot][sens]

-In addition to generating plots, the scripts output statistical information and sensitivity data as plaintext `*.dat` files, which are often easier to work with.
+In addition, the scripts output statistical information and sensitivity data as plaintext `*.dat` files, which are often easier to work with than Excel.

 [dist]: distribution.png
 [sens]: sensitivity.png